Somewhat Resilient

 Medium-high

-The career of postsecondary chemistry teachers is labeled as "Evolving" because AI is increasingly used to handle routine tasks, like grading and tracking attendance, which helps save time for teachers.
-However, the core aspects of teaching, such as explaining complex ideas, conducting experiments, and providing personalized student guidance, still require human skills.
+The career of a postsecondary chemistry teacher is labeled as "Somewhat Resilient" because while AI can handle routine tasks like grading and record-keeping, it doesn't replace the core teaching and creative work that requires human skills.
+Teaching complex concepts, conducting experiments, and providing personalized student support still rely heavily on human expertise.

 Read full analysis